nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_3/readme.md

 You can begin by reviewing guidelines by [NIH](https://oir.nih.gov/sourcebook/ethical-conduct/authorship-guidelines-resources/authorship-resources) and [ICMJEs](https://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html) for authorship contributions.

-Notice that many categories and criteria for authorship, such as represented in the NIH guidelines’ sliding scale, may be differently decided.
+Notice that many categories and criteria for authorship, such as represented in the NIH guidelines' sliding scale, may be differently decided.
 For example, in some fields providing financial resources for a research project always warrants authorship.
 In other fields this is not the case.

 Some projects may not follow traditional manuscripts as their outputs.
 For example, if software is a primary output from a project, there may be a need to define specific roles regarding code contributions.
 You can work with your research team to create a version of CRediT Taxonomy for your project, such as shared in an expanded version of the table above.